User132New/Test-repo/README.md

 # Test-repo
-Ignore...Some tests and algorithm check
+Ignore...Just some minor tests and algorithm check.